 Once again: Thank you, Daniel Love!
 As per usual, he’s applied his keen eye for detail to produce a great repro of the custom made on-screen shirt.
-This is the new version for this year.
+This his latest version, released in 2021.
 So Royale has fixed the color problem from the past and added a few more upgrades to make it even more screen accurate.
-Sizes small to 3XL are in stock.
+Sadly only sizes small and XL to XXL are in stock right now.
 Check the very detailed size chart on the website and remember that the cotton fabric is NOT pre-shrunk!
 And if those aren’t your sizes, send Daniel an email to get on the wait list for the next release.

-Magnoli Clothiers Madagascar Shirt: $175.00
+Magnoli Clothiers Madagascar Shirt: $185.00

 And finally, Indy Magnoli’s interpretation of the shirt.
 It’s quite a jump in price.
 But each shirt is made-to-measure, so you can customize the fit to work best for your body.
 It also has 5 stars out 5 after 16 customer reviews, with almost unanimous praise for the screen accuracy and quality of the fabric and construction.

-- Isle Bay Linen Slim Fit Hawaiian Casual Shirt in Beige: $10.00 to $30.00
+- Isle Bay Linen Slim Fit Hawaiian Casual Shirt in Beige: $10.50 to $25.00

 Some of the images used in this post were sourced from Thunderballs.org.